WICG/sanitizer-api/explainer.md

 element.setHTMLUnsafe("<script>", { sanitizer: an_unsafe_config });  // You now have a script.
 Congrats.
 ```

 For elements, the HTML namespace is default.
-For attributes, the empty namespace.
+For attributes, the null namespace.
 Other namespaces can be supported.
 A string entry stands for a dictionary with
-only the name, in the HTML/empty namespace (for elements/attributes,
+only the name, in the HTML/null namespace (for elements/attributes,
 respectively).
 ``` js
 const config_with_namespaces = {